doug-matthews/VR-App/README.md

 # Star Trek Inspired VR Game

 This project was devleoped as part of my Computer Graphics course at UBC (CPSC 314).
 The basis of this game is to destroy the Borg cubes that appear.
 Note this game was devloped to work with an iPhone 7 and may not function properly on other devices.
+You can access the VR experience online.
 This game was based on the WebVR boiler plate (See notes below).

+# Access to the App (Functionality Depends on Device)
+You can access the VR experience online: [Link to Game](https://doug-matthews.github.io/VR-App/)

 # Current State
 Since the objective of this project was to learn more about 3D computer graphics, the focus on this project was on the graphics and not the game logic.
 Therefore, a new enemy appears everytime you fire and there is no way to win.